ToussaintJ/teklid-github-pages/_posts/2022-07-01-front-vs-back.md

 Greetings, code duelists and digital gladiators!
 Step into the arena of development as we witness the epic clash between the realms of Frontend and Backend.
 It's a battle where user experience meets server sorcery, and the web is the battleground.

 ![Frontend vs. Backend](/assets/images/frontend_backend_duel.png)
-Generate the image of a colosseum-like arena with the Frontend and Backend realms facing off.

 ## Frontend Fantasia: The User's Canvas